simplygenius/atmos/README.md

 Note that you can `export AWS_PROFILE=<user_profile_name>` in your environment, or keep using it per operation as preferred.

-Use the 'aws/service' template to setup an ECS Fargate based service, then apply it in the dev environment to make it active
+Use the 'aws/service' template to setup an ECS Fargate based service, then apply it in the dev environment to make it active.
+This template will also pull in some dependent templates to setup a vpc, dns for the provided domain and a wildcard cert to enable ssl for your service

 ```
 atmos generate aws/service